Published 28 Apr 2026

 1. Faster execution and approvals

-Utah DHHS reduced a six-level contract approval process that previously took months to a 1-5 day turnaround.
+Utah DHHS reduced a six-level contract approval process that previously took months to a 1–5 day turnaround.
+Contracts are now processed and approved faster, freeing teams to focus on delivering public services rather than chasing approvals.

 2. Stronger compliance and audit trails